Tendon transfer surgery is a type of hand surgery that is performed in order to improve lost hand function.

 After this type of surgery, a splint or cast is used for one month, after which supervised therapy may be started to re-learn how to use the transferred tendon to extend the thumb.
 Gentle movement with a protective splint may be used for an additional month.
 If adequate progress is made, the therapy may be advanced one month later to re-learn activities and to strengthen the muscle, with restoration of the ability to extend the thumb.
 A supervised hand therapy program for retraining the muscles is extremely important to achieve the best possible function.

-Figure 1: Example of Tendon Transfer surgery.
+Figure 1: Example of this surgery.

 © 2011 American Society for Surgery of the Hand.
 Developed by the ASSH Public Education Committee